 Settle into shipboard life, listening to informal discussions from your naturalist staff to prepare you for the wildness ahead in the Falklands.
 Spend time on deck and on the bridge, scanning for seabirds, notably the albatross.

-Each Falkland Island is a variation on the theme of topographical beauty with white-sand beaches, vaulting cliffs, windswept moors and the sunlit yellows and sage greens of waving tussock grass.
+Each Falkland Island is a variation on the theme of topographical beauty with white - sand beaches, vaulting cliffs, windswept moors and the sunlit yellows and sage greens of waving tussock gr ass.
 The Falklands boast thousands of irresistible gentoo, rockhopper and Magellanic penguins, as well as herds of fur and elephant seals.
-Your visit to Port Stanley offers a chance to meet the hospitable locals, hoist a few at the famous Upland Goose pub and stroll around this remote Victorian town.

 During your days at sea, learn about the fascinating history of Antarctic exploration, as well as the flora, fauna and geology of South Georgia.
 A lookout is kept to identify the seabirds that follow in your wake: wandering albatross, prions and black-browed albatross.

 Explore the spectacular coastline of South Georgia Island.
 In keeping with the nature of an expedition, your schedule is flexible with opportunities for walking, hiking, kayaking and Zodiac excursions.
 Leisurely circumnavigating the island, plan to make stops every day including Grytviken, the final resting place of Shackleton, and Stromness Bay where Shackleton, Tom Crean and Frank Worsley finally reached aid at a whaling station.
-And, visit a vast colony of 200,000 king penguins!
+And, visit a vast colony of tens of thousands of king penguins!

 With whales beneath and birds above, head out on deck or up to the Bridge to observe expert navigation at work as your skilled Captain and officers sail these waters.
 There’ll also be time to relax and enjoy a massage in the wellness center, work out in the gym, and browse in the library.